etases/EduBlock.Report/Requirement.md

 * **Preconditions:** Admin is logged in.
 * **Post Conditions:** System update admin's profile.
 * **Flow of Events:**
-  * Admin go to EduBlock.
+  * Admin goes to EduBlock.
   * Admin login with username and password.
-  * Admin click on their avatar above logout button at bottom left.
+  * Admin click on their avatar above the logout button at bottom left.
   * Admin click on "Update" button at top right corner.
   * A form will appear, admin then input their new information.
   * Admin click "Submit".